BlueBrain/Currentscape/README.md

 ### Showing all absolute currents

 By putting "show":{"all_currents": True} in the config file, two subplots showing all the positive and negative currents are added at the bottom of the figure.
 The currents can be displayed as stackplots by putting "current":{"stackplot": True} in the config, or as lines, by putting "current":{"stackplot": False} in the config.
 In case they are displayed with lines, while using patterns for the current shares, the lines will be displayed with styles (dashed, dotted, etc.).
-In such a case, the number of line styles should be equal to the number of patterns (which they are, be default).
+In such a case, the number of line styles should be equal to the number of patterns (which they are, by default).
 Keep this in mind when changing either the line styles or the patterns.

 ### Using legacy methods